kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

   This through this both in small and large cases, again with respect to the [supported limits][].

-  No. Kubelet already has a cache of desired / existing mounts, we need to add a string with SELinux label to each one, which should be negligible.
+  No. KCM and Kubelet already has a cache of desired / existing mounts, we need to add a string with SELinux label to each one, which should be negligible.

 * **Can enabling / using this feature result in resource exhaustion of some node